sadiyameem/whack-a-mole/README.md

 # Description
 A fun browser based game where you click a mole as it pops up in random squares and try to score as many points as you can before time runs out.
 I built this with HTML, CSS, and JavaScript.
+I made this with the help of a video.
+The things I added myself where CSS colors and game buttons.

 # Features
 - Score counter